 The vast majority of begonias offered in the trade are hybrids and thus cannot be accurately propagated from seed.
 Rhizomatous begonias can be easily propagated by rhizome division during repotting, while almost all begonia species will readily sprout from leaf-tip cuttings.

 A rooting hormone can help the cuttings sprout.
-Rex begonias can also be propagated by pinning a leaf down to the bedding mix and making small incisions in the leaf veins, or by inserting a leaf (with a petiole) directly into soil.
+Rex begonias can also be propagated by pinning a leaf down to the bedding mix and making small incisions in the leaf veins, or by inserting a leaf (with a petiole) directly into the soil.

 Rex begonias are rhizomatous plants that grow from a shallow and knobby rhizome.